 Supporting resources and documents from Welsh Government

-Alongside the work of Enabling Pathways and the non-maintained sector curriculum and assessment framework, the Welsh Government are re-developing some of the original Foundation Phase training modules and will be looking to replace the Foundation Phase Profile with a suitable tool to support assessment.
+Alongside the work of the non-maintained sector curriculum and assessment framework, the Welsh Government have re-developed some of the original Foundation Phase training modules to support practitioners to reflect on practice and provision in the following areas: